wp-plugins/decategorizer/readme.txt

 Redirection version 2.x. is recommended (Last tested with v2.1.9)

 **Changelog:**

+0.6 = may 11th 2009 :
+- fixed a bunch of bugs
+- plugin now correctly updates the redirections when permalink structure is updated, or deletes them when structure is empty
+- plugin now deletes the data it has created when it is deactivated
+- added support for custom strings in permalink structures, for example /articles/%postname%.html (thanks Dominic!). i'll be releasing another update soon - you'll be able to choose whether you want the trailing slash or not in your permalinks, and also some other yum things.

 0.5.4.3 = february 20th 2009 :
 - fixed the failing feed redirections for some permalink structures